 Time: Two hours

-Getting there: Take the train from London Waterloo to Salisbury station.
-Average time between London Waterloo and Salisbury station is 1 hour 26 minutes.
+Take the train from London Waterloo to Salisbury Station.
+Take Average time between London Waterloo and Salisbury station is 1 hour 26 minutes.
 From Salisbury station, take the X5 bus for 9 miles—about 23 minutes—to Woodhenge car park where the hike begins.

 Distance: 6.5 miles